 Community Outreach Liaisons

 This critical liaison works to strengthen the relationship between the Lesbian, Gay, Bi-sexual and Transgender (LGBT) community and the Tampa Police Department.
-In her role as the LGBT liaison, Sergeant Anna Richardson serves as a personal contact for community leaders, residents and businesses within the LGBT community.
+In her role as the LGBT liaison, Detective Robin Polk serves as a personal contact for community leaders, residents and businesses within the LGBT community.
 She works to enhance the department's goal of maintaining an open line of communication with all citizens by establishing a partnership with additional organizations, such as, Equality for Life.

 The Ybor City-Channelside liaison helps to increase communication between law enforcement and business owners; enhance security through heightened awareness; and maintain a safe shopping and working environment.
 Officer Sean Mahabir serves as the Ybor City-Channelside liaison and oversees the areas' business watch program.
 The program allows business owners to be part of a networking alliance that works directly with law enforcement to create a safe, family-friendly atmosphere for visitors.